LeonidDybowski/hse_project_group/README.md

 <h3> Quadruplexes </h3>

-To search for quadruplexes, pqsfinder was used (folder src, group.Rmp).
+To search for quadruplexes, the pqsfinder algorithm was used (file "group.Rmp" in the "src" folder).
-It should be noted that the quadruplex sections did not intersect, so bedtools merge was not used for them.
-Bedtools Intersect was used with the tss files obtained earlier.
+The quadruplex sections did not intersect, so "bedtools merge" was not used for them.
+Instead, Bedtools Intersect was used with the tss files obtained earlier.
 The top 20 clusters were selected from clusters containing proteins for at least 30 species and were sorted by average score (including zero values).

 A heat map of these clusters is presented below:

 ![q_clusters](https://user-images.githubusercontent.com/60808642/174879802-a443d80d-0c6a-4264-bc46-d173620fa080.jpg)

-The functions of the proteins presented in the cluster are taken as the most popular among the descriptions of these 44 proteins.
+The functions of the proteins presented in the clusters below are taken as the most popular among the descriptions of these 44 proteins.
-They are presented below.

 |  Cluster number | Function                                               |
 |---:|:-------------------------------------------------------|